impresso/impresso.github.io/_people/lars-wieneke.md

 ---
 category: team
+group: supervisor
+ordering: 03-wieneke
+picture: /assets/images/lars-wieneke.jpg
+subheading: Head of digital research infrastructure at the C2DH
 title: Lars Wieneke, PhD
-ordering: 01-wieneke
-subheading: Head of digital research infrastructure at the C2DH
-picture: /assets/images/lars-wieneke.jpg
 ---

 Lars Wieneke holds a PhD in Engineering from the Bauhaus-University Weimar, Germany and he is head of the digital research infrastructure of C2DH in Luxembourg.